vinicOio222/drinking-philosophers-cpp/README.md

-# dining-philosophers-cpp
+# drinking-philosophers-cpp

-A concurrent programming project implemented in C++ that solves the classic Dining Philosophers problem using synchronization primitives such as mutexes, semaphores, and threads.
+Concurrent and Parallel Programming project implementing the Drinking Philosophers Problem in C++ using multiple synchronization strategies (Resource Ordering and Waiter/Arbiter), with deadlock prevention, starvation analysis, and graph-based resource allocation.